haarsh567/Generative-AI-Multi-Speciality-Chat-Bot/README.md

    git clone https://github.com/your-username/generative-ai-chatbot.git
    cd generative-ai-chatbot

-##Usage
+## Usage

--Access the chatbot through the Streamlit web interface.
+- Access the chatbot through the Streamlit web interface.
--Choose different processing types and interact with the chatbot.
+- Choose different processing types and interact with the chatbot.
--Upload images, PDF files, or use the audio-based feature for a versatile experience.
+- Upload images, PDF files, or use the audio-based feature for a versatile experience.

-##Additional Information
+## Additional Information

--For more details about each phase, refer to the respective sections in the codebase.
+- The codebase is organized into different phases for clarity.
--Connect with the developer on LinkedIn.
+- Each phase has its own section in the codebase, providing detailed implementation.

-##Credits
+## Credits

--Full credit to Gemini AI for their contributions to the project.
+- Full credit to Gemini AI for their contributions to the project.
--Special thanks to Streamlit for the user interface.
+- Special thanks to Streamlit for the user interface.

-##License
+## License

--This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.